vidartf/jupyterlab_discovery/docs/source/usage.rst

 ------------------

 During installation of an extension, Discovery will inspect the package metadata for any
 :ref:`instructions on companion packages<ext-author-companion-packages>`.
 Companion packages can be:

    - Notebook server extensions (or any other packages that need to be installed on the Notebook server).
    - Kernel packages.
-An example of companion packages for the kenrel are Jupyter Widget packages, like the `ipywidgets`_ Python package for the `@jupyter-widgets/jupyterlab-manager package`_.
+An example of companion packages for the kernel are Jupyter Widget packages, like the `ipywidgets`_ Python package for the `@jupyter-widgets/jupyterlab-manager package`_.